-Married At First Sight Star Jamie Otis Reveals She Had A Chemical Pregnancy
+‘Married At First Sight’ Star Jamie Otis Reveals She Had A Chemical Pregnancy

-Married at First Sight star Jamie Otis opened up about her recent Chemical Pregnancy.
+Married at First Sight star Jamie Otis opened up about her recent chemical pregnancy.
 The 32-year-old, who has a one-year-old daughter named Henley Grace, shared a photo of a pregnancy test on Instagram.
 But according to People, Otis lost the baby just a few days later.

 “Sorry I’ve been MIA, this very bizarre positive pregnancy test then negative test then faint positive lines gave me hope that Gracie was going to become a big sis in 9 months, but the night before last I began having terrible contraction-like pains & spotting,” Otis wrote on her Instagram.
 She added that once the pain and spotting occurred, she began to have her suspicions about what it could be.
 “My midwife confirmed I had a chemical pregnancy.”